metzger-chambon/metzger-chambon.github.io/README.md

 npm install
 ```

-Run `next dev` or `npm run dev` locally or in codespaces to preview your work.
+Run `next dev` or `npm run dev` locally to preview your work.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 Keep the `main` branch as the stable production code that gets deployed to GitHub Pages.